-An advanced course in financial decisionmaking in the international context.
+An advanced course in financial decision-making in the international context.
 Emphasis is given to micro- and macroeconomic analysis of international financial accounting, foreign exchange and financial markets, multinational financial operations, foreign investment, and the rapidly changing institutional structure of international finance.
 Restricted to School of Business majors.
 Others may seek permission from the School of Business.
 Prerequisites: FNCE 311 and junior or senior status.
-Credits: 3(3-0) Offered every spring sis is given to the theory of money, interest rates, types of financial intermediaries, central banking, and public control of financial intermediation and markets.
-(Cross-listed with ECON 325).
-Restricted to School of Business majors.
+Credits: 3(3-0) Offered every spring majors.
 Others may seek permission from the School of Business.
 Prerequisites: ECON 112 and junior or senior status.
 Credits: 3(3-0) Offered every year.